Freeman (2 HRs, 5 RBIs) carries Braves past White Sox

 Freddie Freeman smacked a pair of two-run home runs and added an RBI single to support six strong innings from Julio Teheran and lift the host Atlanta Braves to their fourth straight victory, a 5-3 win against the Chicago White Sox on Sunday night.
-Atlanta secured a three-game series sweep while prevailing for the 12th time in the past 14 contests to surge to a season-high 30 games over .500 at 84-54.
+Atlanta secured a three-game series sweep while prevailing for the 12th time in the past 14 games and surging to a season-high 30 games over .500, 84-54.

-Mark Melancon pitched a perfect ninth inning to earn his eighth save and send the White Sox to their sixth straight defeat.
-Teheran (9-8) limited the White Sox to two runs and three hits with four walks and five strikeouts.
+Mark Melancon pitched a perfect ninth inning to earn his seventh save and send the White Sox to their sixth straight defeat.
+Teheran (9-8) limited the White Sox to two runs and three hits in six innings with four walks and five strikeouts.
 His mound opponent, Lucas Giolito, delivered the only runs against Teheran with a two-run single in the second inning with two strikes and two outs, collecting the second hit of his career.

 Giolito's hit tied the game after Freeman put the Braves ahead 2-0 just three batters in, homering to right field to score Ronald Acuna, who opened the game with a walk.
 Giolito (14-8) allowed four runs and four hits in six innings with one walk and seven strikeouts.
 He had two strikes on Freeman with two outs in the sixth before the first baseman hit his club-leading 38th home run, a shot to center field, to give Atlanta a 4-2 lead.